Added Value Added Value

 Renewed Commitment by Partner Countries

-Read the statement here
+Read the statement in English here and in local language here.

 Strengthened Operating Standards